apptronicnet/core/doc/common/architecture.md

  Root **ViewModel** created when it needed to show app UI (Activity created on Android) and terminated when app UI is hidden (Activity destroyed on Android).

- It is not required to destroy **ViewModel** when Activity is destroyed (for example, when app rotates and Activity will be recreated soon).
+ It is not required to destroy **ViewModel** when Activity destroyed (for example, when app rotates and Activity will be recreated soon).
 In that case recreated Activity will bind to same instance of **ViewModel** and all view state will be restored from **ViewModel**.
 Same mechanism can be used on any platform.

  Example of how in works for **Android** platform: